 Using Previous Employment Towards Public Service Loan Forgiveness

-Borrowers are able to use prior jobs to count towards Public Service Loan Forgiveness.
-However, there are very strict requirements.
-These previous payments must be “certified eligible payments”.
+Borrowers can use previous jobs to count towards Public Service Loan Forgiveness.
+However, there are stringent requirements.
+These previous payments must be “certified eligible payments.”
 Meeting this standard can be tricky.

-In order for a payment to be a certified eligible payment it must:
+For a payment to be a certified eligible payment, it must:

 - Be a certified payment – This requires an employer certification form.
 This form requires your employer to certify two things.
-First, that you were working a public service job.
+First, your employer must certify that you were working in a public service job.
 Second, your employer must also certify that you were working sufficient hours.
 The form explains that your employer must consider you to be full-time and that you must average over 30 hours per week.

-Beyond the basics there are a number of details that borrowers should understand.
+Beyond the basics, there are several details that borrowers should understand.
 This article on Public Service Loan Forgiveness should be of some assistance.
 Ultimately, it is up to each borrower to get their payments certified.
-Submitting employer certifications on a yearly basis is a good way to make sure that your payments are all counting towards the 120 eligible payments that need to be made for forgiveness.
+Submitting employer certifications every year is a good way to make sure that your payments are all counting towards the 120 eligible payments that need to be made for forgiveness.

 Is it too late to sign up?

-Public service loan forgiveness isn’t really a program with a “sign up” procedure.
-Rather, it is something that you certified that you did, in order to have your loans forgiven.
+Public service loan forgiveness isn’t a program with a “sign up” procedure.
+Instead, it is something that you certified that you did, to have your loans forgiven.